Best red wine picks for 2025

 Medium bodied red wine

-A medium bodied red wine strikes a perfect balance between richness and lightness.
+A good red wine with a medium body strikes a perfect balance between richness and lightness.
 They have moderate tannins, acidity and alcohol with flavors that often include ripe fruits, gentle spice and a smooth texture.
 Versatile and food friendly they pair well with everything from pasta to grilled vegetables.

 From: $45.99